andrew-werdna/vagrant.dev/README.md

 I use a single private key file without a passphrase for all the servers I need to sync databases and files from.
 This is a separate private key from the one I usually use, since it has no passphrase it is best to use it only for syncing from development and testing servers.
 Read more about public and private keys at [help.ubuntu.com](https://help.ubuntu.com/community/SSH/OpenSSH/Keys).

+A database copy will only be initiated when a database was just created on the VM.
+So to trigger a new copy, use phpmyadmin or another mysql client to delete your local database and ansible will then create a new database and copy over your remote content.
+(This could probably be improved)

 ```yaml
 sites:
 - id: copy